Staines & Lammas (Middlesex) F.C.: History

 In season 2003–04 the Surrey Senior League amalgamated with the Combined Counties Football League forming Division One, the existing clubs forming the Premier Division.
 The Club settled into mid-table security and at the start of the 2006–07 season following the appointment of Nathan Wharf as its manager (former manager of Ashford Town (Middx.)
 Football Club) success followed.

 That season the Southern Combination Cup was shared with Merstham Football Club when a date for the Final could not be agreed.
 In season 2007–08 the club were champions of Division One and achieved the double in 2008–9 by retaining the title and winning the Division One League Cup.

 Unable to be promoted to the Premier Division as it could not meet the necessary ground grading requirements having been refused planning permission to install floodlights, the Club at the start of the 2009–10 season entered into a ground share with Ashford Town (Middx.)
 Football Club.

 The Club entered the FA Vase for the first time in season 2010–11 and the FA Cup likewise in season 2011–12, reaching the first qualifying round losing 3–2 in a thrilling match away to Chesham United.

-In season 2011–12 the Club achieved more silverware when it won both the Middlesex and Surrey County Football Associations Saturday Premier Cups a unique feat in modern times.
+In season 2011–12 the Club won both the Middlesex and Surrey County Football Associations Saturday Premier Cups.

 After careful consideration the Club decided to return its former home at the Recreation Ground, Laleham at the start of the 2015–16 season.

 In 2020 the club received planning permission for its long quest of obtaining floodlights.

-The club was renamed Staines & Lammas (Middlesex) Football Club on the 1st of July 2022, after the demise of Staines Town F.C.
+The club was renamed Staines & Lammas (Middlesex) Football Club on the 1st of July 2022, after the withdrawal of Staines Town F.C. from senior men's football.